 Plastic, metal (aluminum foil, staples in tea bags), Styrofoam, liquids, frozen food boxes, chemicals, compostable plastics.

 Hazardous items such as paint, varnish, turpentine, pesticide, etc should not be disposed of at the curb.
 For more information, call the Hudson County Improvement Authority environmental hotline: 1-800-540-0987.

 Hoboken is joining hundreds of other communities across the country and transitioning to single stream recycling which is expected to save taxpayers hundreds of thousands of dollars per year through increased recycling rates and reduced trash disposal fees.
 Transitioning to this new system means that we need to switch from putting recyclables within plastic bags to placing them directly within containers.
 With single stream recycling, all recyclables – paper, plastic, aluminum, glass, etc. can now be mixed together within the same container and placed for pickup on both Mondays and Thursdays.
 As a result of this transition, residents will see a few major changes:

 - No need to sort.
 All recyclables (plastic, glass, aluminum, paper) can now be placed within the same container.

 - More recyclable materials.
 In addition to plastics with symbols #1 and #2, residents can now also recycle plastics with symbols #3, #4, #5, #6 and #7.

 - Place recyclables directly in containers.
 Because plastic bags cause problems with the automated facility, recyclables should no longer be placed within plastic bags.
 They should be placed directly inside containers with a lid.

 - Two days of pickup.
-The schedule for recycling pickup – Tuesdays and Thursday – will not change, however residents may now place all of their recyclables out for pickup on both days.
+The schedule for recycling pickup – Mondays and Thursday – will not change, however residents may now place all of their recyclables out for pickup on both days.

 All glass containers must by empty and free of metal caps and rings.